 • reference and security checks.

-Entry is open to British and Commonwealth citizens, EC/EEA nationals and foreign nationals who have no restrictions on their leave to remain in the UK.
+Entry is open to British and Commonwealth citizens and foreign nationals who have no restrictions on their right to live and work in the UK.
+Some forces will also require you to have lived continuously in the UK for the past three years.

 Skills